-Introduction: Modifying USB Power Banks to Overwrite Auto-Off
+Introduction: Hacking USB Power Banks to Power Arduino

 Using inexpensive power banks to power your Arduino circuits is so frustrating with their low current, auto-off circuitry.